G8 Summit: PM David Cameron joins talks over eurozone

 "We would like Greece to remain in the eurozone but it is for the Greek people to answer that question," he said.

-"But my response is that we should do everything to ensure they answer 'Yes' to that question."'Happy to meet'
+"But my response is that we should do everything to ensure they answer 'Yes' to that question."

 Mr Hollande confirmed that he would be withdrawing French combat troops from Afghanistan this year in line with his election promise, although he said they would continue in a training role.